livingdocsIO/livingdocs-engine/README.md

 # Livingdocs Engine

 The engine is the central piece of livingdocs and defines the APIs for manipulating, displaying and storing the document.

+For a more detailed documentation see our [livingdocs documentation](https://github.com/upfrontIO/livingdocs).
+For a quick overview stay right here.

 ## Usage

 Load the necessary scripts into your browser.

 ```html
 <!-- dependencies of livingdocs-engine -->